joostkremers/criticmarkup-emacs/README.md

 `cm-mode` also provides a simple 'follow changes' mode.
 When activated, changes you make to the buffer are automatically marked as insertions or deletions.
 Substitutions cannot be made automatically (that is, if you mark a word, delete it and then type a replacement, it will still be marked as sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
 You can activate and deactivate follow changes mode with `C-c * F`.
 When it's active, the modeline indicator for `cm-mode` changes from `cm` to `cm*`.

-Follow changes mode should be considered experimental, so try at your own risk.
-If you run into problems, open an issue on Github or send me an email.

 ## Automaticaly adding comments ##